 Improvement on – or step down from – the original AmEx?

 It can be frustrating when a card switches issuers and downgrades in the process.
 Luckily, this was not the case with the new JetBlue products from Barclaycard.
 The new cards all add a “grocery and restaurants” bonus category, meaning you can earn extra rewards without traveling.
 And they all increase the number of points per dollar earned on JetBlue purchases.
 These bonus earnings are on top of what you earn from JetBlue’s TrueBlue loyalty program, which will reward additional points based on ticket price and fare type.

 If you go for one of the higher-annual-fee cards (the JetBlue Plus and the Business card), you open up some additional premium benefits that simply weren’t available on the AmEx, such as the ability to achieve Mosaic status (which includes benefits like two free checked bags, waived change fees and complimentary alcohol onboard) and anniversary bonuses.

 Which version should you choose?

 If you frequently fly JetBlue, any one of these cards could boost your rewards and get you benefits when you fly.
-Which one you should choose depends on just how frequently you fly – and whether you were rolled over from the AmEx JetBlue card.
+Which one you should choose depends on just how often you fly.

 If you got rolled over from an existing AmEx card, the JetBlue Rewards MasterCard is probably worth sticking with.
 It has a relatively low annual fee (compared with other Airline cards), boosts your earnings on JetBlue spending and provides some nice-to-have benefits.
 Keep in mind, though, that by rolling over (instead of applying for a new card), you’re foregoing the sign-up bonus.